Assessments - what you can expect

 We’re committed to making sure that all job applicants are treated fairly and with respect, irrespective of an applicants actual or assumed background including age, disability, gender reassignment, marriage and civil partnership, race (including nationality and national and ethnic origins), religion or belief, sex, pregnancy or maternity and sexual orientation.

 As a member of The Employers' Forum on Disability, we are committed to becoming disability-confident.
 We’ll be happy to discuss with you any reasonable adjustments needed to adapt our process for you fairly.
-Please contact us via our recruitment queries webpage.
+Please visit our recruitment queries page if you wanted to contact us.

-The technical interview is your chance to provide additional evidence about how, in the past, you have applied you technical skills and knowledge to deliver exceptional work.
+The technical interview is your chance to provide additional evidence about how you've applied your technical skills and knowledge to deliver exceptional work.

-In addition, we will be keen to assess your commercial knowledge and industry expertise, including how this can apply in the current market and economic climate, alongside any relevant or current sector developments.
-Most importantly, consider what might differentiate you from our current employees and be prepared to talk about this in the context of what you have achieved so far in your career.
+In addition, we'll be keen to assess your commercial knowledge and industry expertise, including how this can apply in the current market and economic climate, alongside any relevant or current sector developments.
+Most importantly, consider what differentiates you, and some of your career achievements.

-For many candidates, the situation can feel rather contrived and impersonal, due to the lack of eye-contact and ability to build rapport.
-However, considering and adopting some of the points below can help you to make a positive impression and, ultimately, succeed at this stage:
+However, for many, this situation can feel impersonal, due to the lack of eye-contact and ability to build rapport.
+Considering and adopting some of the points below can help you to make a positive impression and, ultimately, succeed at this stage:

 • Find a place where you will not be interrupted, lay your CV/ any notes out in front of you so you can refer to them quickly if you need to.